likitha-sree-data/sentinelops/README.md

 SentinelOps is a Gemini-based agent (via Vertex AI) that investigates data pipeline incidents in BigQuery, reading logs, schema history, and job run records, producing a ranked, confidence-scored diagnosis, then proposing a remediation that must pass a human approval gate before anything executes.

 This isn't a novel idea.
 Commercial tools (Monte Carlo, Databricks, Acceldata) and a recent open-source reference architecture already cover this space.
-What's here instead is a small, honestly-scored benchmark, 5 real incidents, built and run end to end, with every remediation attempt logged, including the ones that got rejected.
+What's here instead is a small, honestly-scored benchmark, 12 real, reproducible incidents, with every remediation attempt logged, including the ones that got rejected.

 ## Architecture